ykfre/llvm-project/README.md

     }
 will raise an error in compilation time.

-2) no catching exception not by refernce, including but not limitied to pointer passing.
+2) No catching exception not by refernce, including but not limitied to pointer passing.
 ##### for example:
     try
     {